ArctosDB/documentation-wiki/_documentation/collection.markdown

 ### loan_policy_url

-A loan policy is required by Arctos, but the contents of the policy are left to the collection.
-The loan policy should provide a path through which qualified users can request material, access, etc. The policy might also outline who is elegible to access materials or collection, expectations for citations, etc. A loan policy should not be confused with a loan agreement, the document shared between collections and borrowers when and if a loan is finalized.
+A loan policy is required by Arctos, but the contents of the policy are at the discretion of the collection.
+The loan policy should provide a path through which qualified users can request material, access, etc. The policy might also outline who is eligible to access materials or collection, expectations for citations, etc. A loan policy should not be confused with a loan or material transfer agreement, which is the document shared between collections and borrowers when and if a loan is finalized.
+The value of this field is a document posted at a regular public URL which can be updated by the collection.

 ### internal_license_id